Republic of Artsakh: Displaced people

+Azeri and other non-Armenian refugees

-The first Nagorno-Karabakh conflict has resulted in the displacement of 597,000 Azerbaijanis (this figure includes 230,000 children born to internally displaced people (IDPs) and 54,000 who have returned) including Artsakh, and 220,000 Azeris, 18,000 Kurds and 3,500 Russians fled from Armenia to Azerbaijan from 1988 to 1989.
-The Azerbaijani government has estimated that 63% of IDPs lived below the poverty line as compared to 49% of the total population.
+The first Nagorno-Karabakh conflict resulted in the displacement of 597,000 Azerbaijanis (this figure includes 230,000 children born to internally displaced people (IDPs) and 54,000 who had returned) including Artsakh, and 220,000 Azeris, 18,000 Kurds and 3,500 Russians fled from Armenia to Azerbaijan from 1988 to 1989.
+The Azerbaijani government estimated that 63% of IDPs lived below the poverty line, compared to 49% of the total population.
 About 154,000 lived in the capital, Baku.
 According to the International Organization for Migration, 40,000 IDPs lived in camps, 60,000 in dugout shelters, and 20,000 in railway cars.
 Forty-thousand IDPs lived in EU-funded settlements and UNHCR provided housing for another 40,000.
 Another 5,000 IDPs lived in abandoned or rapidly deteriorating schools.
 Others lived in trains, on roadsides in half-constructed buildings, or in public buildings such as tourist and health facilities.
 Tens of thousands lived in seven tent camps where poor water supply and sanitation caused gastrointestinal infections, tuberculosis, and malaria.

 The government required IDPs to register their place of residence in an attempt to better target the limited and largely inadequate national and international assistance due to the Armenian advocated and US imposed restrictions on humanitarian aid to Azerbaijan.
 Many IDPs were from rural areas and found it difficult to integrate into the urban labour market.
 Many international humanitarian agencies reduced or ceased assistance for IDPs citing increasing oil revenues of the country.
-The infant mortality among displaced Azerbaijani children is 3–4 times higher than in the rest of the population.
+The infant mortality among displaced Azerbaijani children was 3–4 times higher than in the rest of the population.
 The rate of stillbirth was 88.2 per 1,000 births among the internally displaced people.
-The majority of the displaced have lived in difficult conditions for more than 13 years.
+As of 2003, the majority of the displaced had lived in difficult conditions for more than 13 years.

-During the 2020 war President Aliyev stated he intends for refugees to return to the area.
+During the 2020 war President Aliyev stated he intended for refugees to return to the area.
 While many former cities are currently uninhabitable, the Azerbaijani government and some Azerbaijani companies have announced plans to rebuild infrastructure and invest in the newly controlled territories.
 The Azerbaijani military is clearing mines prior to resettlement, which may take 10–13 years.